edbutcher/webpack-config/README.md

 For linting the project:
 * `npm run lint`
-`The project is linted before the build.`
+`The project is linted before build.`

 To build the project:
 * `npm build`